Joey Bear and Joe

 When he pulled up there were tents put up outside the cabin.
 All the children were living in the tents because the sole person left to care for them had died and was still inside the cabin and in bed.
 The children had moved outside into the tents and were waiting for their parents to return.

-My grand father was so impress with the resilience of these children he made sure that his children could all hunt and fish and survive in the wilds of Alaska.
-We have nothing but his word but he always calmed it was the Attla family.
-We don't know how much truth there is to the story but Joe did know George pretty well.
+My grandfather was so impressed with the resilience of these children he made sure that his children could all hunt and fish and survive in the wilds of Alaska.
+We have nothing but his word, but he always calmed it was the Attla family.
+We don't know how much truth there is to the story, but Joe did know George pretty well.

 He was called Joey-bear.
-Well Joey-Bear was a little year old blackie that love my grand father very much.
+Well Joey-Bear was a little year-old blackie that loved my grandfather very much.
 To the point of following him to school the first day of school.
 The teacher was a missionary type from back east somewhere come to convert the heathen and educate the children of Alaska.
 He was about to have a close encounter of the worst kind with Joey-Bear.

-It is kind of sketchy how the teacher wound up in the school outhouse with the bear sitting outside the door and all the children laughing hysterically, but one thing was clear that night at the emergency meeting of the town counsel.
-Joey-Bear and the Teachers resignation were the only two item on the agenda.
-Joey-Bear lost and we will see him in the next life because he was a really good bear.
+It is kind of sketchy how the teacher wound up in the school outhouse with the bear sitting outside the door and all the children laughing hysterically.
+But one thing was clear that night at the emergency meeting of the town counsel.
+Joey-Bear and the Teachers' resignation were the only two items on the agenda.
+Joey-Bear lost, and we will see him in the next life because he was a really good bear.